-Let me just gush about the pages for a minute.
-Each one is designed to a perfection.
+Let me just gush about the pages of Tweet Heart by Elizabeth Rudnick for a minute.
+Each one is formatted and designed to perfection.
 Each page has a cute background, not unlike Twitter.
 The blog entries are headed by spiffy blog headers.
 And before each tweet is a small little picture of the…er, tweeter?
 Tweet Heart was such a visually appealing book!

 Released: June 2010